 Tips To Avoid P0136 In The Future

-Corrosion and other damage on the wires and connectors is one main cause of the P0136 trouble code.
+Corrosion and other damages on the wires and connectors are one main cause of the P0136 trouble code.
 Preventative maintenance can reduce wear to wires.
 Ensure no wires are rubbing anything that could cause shorts or damage.
 You can also treat your engine block with an anti-corrosive agent to extend the life of electrical components.